gccloudone/aurora/content/en/team/monitoring-alerts/alert-cluster-level/_index.en.md

 Subpages within this section describe Runbooks for Prometheus Alerts experienced at the cluster scope within the Aurora platform.

 ### Blackbox Exporter

-These alerts are defined [here](https://github.com/gccloudone-aurora/aurora-platform-charts/tree/main/stable/aurora-platform/charts/aurora-core/conf/prometheus_rules/blackbox_exporter).
+These alerts are defined in our [aurora-platform-charts](https://github.com/gccloudone-aurora/aurora-platform-charts/tree/main/stable/aurora-platform/charts/aurora-core/conf/prometheus_rules/blackbox_exporter).

 Based on metrics collected by the Blackbox Exporter.